-If you’d like to print out the tips and steps, just add your email below and you’ll be sent an email with that download…it’s totally free.
+If you’d like to print out the tips and steps, just click on the graphic or button below and it will download for you automatically.

 I hope this was helpful for you.
 Feel free to leave me any comments, suggestions or questions in the comment section and I’ll be happy to get back to you. 😉